nikrays/zapret2/docs/manual.en.md

 Certain types of manipulations can be performed not only from the client side but also from the server side. `nfqws2` was designed to fully support both inbound and outbound traffic, on both the client and server sides.

 The concept of "direction" in a network is largely relative.
 For the endpoints of a packet, everything is clear: something is sent, something is received.
 But for a router, it is not clear at all.
 There is only an incoming interface and an outgoing interface.
-Essentially, the two directions are equivalent if we only consider the L3 level—the level of individual IP packets.
+Essentially, the two directions are equivalent if we only consider the L3 level - the level of individual IP packets.

 Therefore, direction in `nfqws2` is handled by tracking flows.
 A flow is either a TCP connection or a sequence of UDP packets.
 Since UDP does not have the concept of a connection, the general term "flow" is used.

 A flow is characterized by a 4-tuple: ip1:port1-ip2:port2.
 This set of values determines which flow a packet belongs to.

 In `nfqws2`, flows are tracked by `conntrack`.
 The party that sends the first SYN (TCP) or the first UDP packet is considered the client, and the opposite end is the server.
 If a flow entry in `conntrack` was created by a SYN,ACK packet (TCP), that end is considered the server and the opposite end the client.
-In this way, `conntrack` determines the roles in establishing the connection and maintains a separate set of [counters](#the-track-table-structure) for each role—how many packets have passed, how many data packets, how many bytes transferred, etc.
+In this way, `conntrack` determines the roles in establishing the connection and maintains a separate set of [counters](#the-track-table-structure) for each role-how many packets have passed, how many data packets, how many bytes transferred, etc.

 In client mode, the "outgoing" direction is considered the direction from the client; in server mode (`--server`), it is the direction from the server.
 The "inbound" direction is the opposite.